heathermiller/dist-prog-book/chapter/2/futures.md

   <p>A <i>future or promise</i> can be thought of as a value that will <i>eventually</i> become available.</p>
 </blockquote>

 Or said another way, it is an abstraction which encodes a notion of time.
-By choosing to use this construct, it is assumed that your value can now have many possible states, depending on the point in time which we inspect it or use it.
-The simplest variation includes two time-dependent states, either a future/promise is:
+By choosing to use this construct, it is assumed that your value can now have many possible states, depending on the point in time which we request it.
+The simplest variation includes two time-dependent states; a future/promise is either:

 1. **_completed_/_determined_**: the computation is complete and the future/promise's value is available.
 2. **_incomplete_/_undetermined_**: the computation is not yet complete.